solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

 contract TIMELOCK_01 is TimelockProposal {
     string private constant ADDRESSES_PATH = "./addresses/Addresses.json";

+    /// ADDRESSES_PATH is the path to the Addresses.json file
-    constructor() Proposal(ADDRESSES_PATH, "PROTOCOL_TIMELOCK") {}
+    /// PROTOCOL_TIMELOCK is the wallet address that will be used to simulate the proposal actions constructor() Proposal(ADDRESSES_PATH, "PROTOCOL_TIMELOCK") {}

     /// @notice Returns the name of the proposal.